-23000 à -1492

 The pre-Columbian Pacific coast

-More than 20,000 years ago, North America and Asia were connected by a land bridge: Beringia, where the Bering Strait now lies.
-This is what allowed nomadic Siberian hunters to migrate: over the centuries, they spread out over the territory of present-day Alaska and adapted to it.
-Several ethnic groups, distinct by their physical appearance, language and way of life, descended from there and settled all over the continent, including the United States.
-The result is a country with a very ancient population, with the Great West in the lead.
-Because it is in California, in Santa Rosa Island - off the coast of Santa Barbara - that the oldest bones of North America were found, those of "Arlington Springs Man", dating from some 13 000 years.
+Over 20,000 years ago, North America and Asia were linked by a land bridge: Beringia, where the Bering Strait now lies.
+This enabled nomadic Siberian hunters to migrate: over the centuries, they spread out over the territory of present-day Alaska and adapted to this new environment.
+Several ethnic groups, distinct in their physical characteristics, language and way of life, descended from them and settled throughout the continent, including the United States.
+The result is a country with a very long history of settlement, led by the Great West.
+For it was in California, on Santa Rosa Island - off the coast of Santa Barbara - that the oldest bones in North America were found, those of "Arlington Springs Man", dating back some 13,000 years.

 1530